3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### Available Cameras

 The UCF Games Research Group had several devices available to us for no charge.
-These included: Intel® RealSense 3D, Microsoft Hololens, HTC Vive, and Microsoft Kinect.
+These included: Intel® RealSense™ 3D, Microsoft Hololens, HTC Vive, and Microsoft Kinect.
 The following is an analysis as to the suitability of each of the devices

-#### Intel® RealSense 3D
+#### Intel® RealSense™ 3D

-The Intel® RealSense 3D camera is a small rectangular camera that could easily be mounted in a variety of settings.
+The Intel® RealSense™ 3D camera is a small rectangular camera that could easily be mounted in a variety of settings.
 The camera provides the ability the obtain both color streams and depth streams.
 Its SDK includes not only the tools to interface with the device itself, but